pwmckenna/react-transform-style/README.md

-## react-transform-style
+# react-transform-style

+### What?
 This is a [react-transform](https://github.com/gaearon/babel-plugin-react-transform) that makes React components support `className` and `style` props, even if they don't explicity apply them to the outermost element in their `render` function.

+### Why?

+Without this, you'd need to make each React component explicity consume `className` and `style` and apply them to the outermost component.
+With this transform it is unnecessary (though this transform will play nicely with components that already do something like this).

 ### Example

-Without this, you'd need to make each React component explicity consume `className` and `style`.
-With this transform it is unnecessary (though this transform will play nicely with components that already do something like this).

 ##### __*With*__ react-transform-style